bdesia/MSTGAM-4trading/README.md

 ## About this project

-This project is an implementation of the paper [doc/Salman et al 2026.pdf](A genetic algorithm for the optimization of multi-threshold trading strategies in the directional changes paradigm).
+This project is an implementation of the paper [A genetic algorithm for the optimization of multi-threshold trading strategies in the directional changes paradigm (2026)](doc/Salman%20et%20al%202026.pdf).

 The model, called **MSTGAM**, uses a **Genetic Algorithm (GA)** to optimize an ensemble of 8 Directional Changes (DC)-based trading strategies, operating simultaneously with multiple thresholds (θ).
 The objective is to maximize the **Sharpe Ratio (SR)**.